precice/precice.github.io/pages/docs/adapters/gismo/adapter-gismo-get-adapter.md

 cd gismo/build
 cmake .. -DGISMO_OPTIONAL="<Other submodules>;gsPreCICE"
 ```
-Build and install the tutorial:
+Build and install the tutorial, to make it discoverable:

 ```
 make <tutorial name> -j <number of threads>